Kornweiss-Medical-LLC/KMLLC/docs/onboarding_checklist.md

 ## 3 - Provide a List of All Current and Prior Physicians / Healthcare Professionals

-Please list all physicians, their specialty, and location if possible.
+Please list all physicians along with specialty and location if possible.
 It’s not necessary to provide contact information, but you may do so if it’s convenient.

-Please also include names of practices, hospitals, facilities, labs, imaging centers, and other healthcare professionals on this list (dentists, imaging centers, labs, etc.)
+Please also provide names of practices, hospitals, facilities, labs, imaging centers, and other healthcare professionals or facilities from whom you’ve received care (dentists, imaging centers, labs, etc.)

-You can create a spreadsheet or a simple text file will do.
+You can create a spreadsheet, text file, or email.

 Here are suggested formats.

-Spreadsheet:
+*Spreadsheet:*

 |Name of Professional or Facility| Specialty | Location (city, state) | Contact Information (*optional) | Reason (*optional) |
 |---|---|---|---|---|